 There are so many different places to eat, you will have no trouble finding something.

-You can choose to once again eat at a quick service restaurant or have a sit down meal at one of their table service restaurants.
+You can choose to once again eat at a quick service restaurant or have a sit-down meal at one of their table service restaurants.

-While it is best to have a reservation in advance, you can always take a look in the My Disney Experience App to see if there are times available for you to show up (people do cancel reservations all the time).
+While it is best to have a reservation in advance, you can always take a look in the Disney App to see if there are times available for you to show up (people do cancel reservations all the time).

 Rides for After Dark in Tomorrowland

 While most of the rides in Magic Kingdom are inside, there are a few you will appreciate even more at night.
-Our favorite part of the park for after dark is Tomorrowland.
+Our favorite part of the park for after-dark is Tomorrowland.